gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Duplicate file handling for copy and archive operations (i)

 When copying files or creating archives, it is possible to do so in such a way that effectively creates duplicates at the destination.
 It is now possible to specify a strategy to use when this occurs to avoid duplicates.
+This feature was contributed by [Kyle Mahan](https://github.com/kylewm).

     task zip(type: Zip) {
         from 'dir1'